 Bangkok: City of Gemology Schools

 If you’ve been to Bangkok then you probably know that it’s the hub that the world’s colored gemstone industry revolves around.
 What you may not know is that Bangkok is also the home to some of the best gemology schools in the world.
-Within a 2 kilometer radius we have (from Thailand’s oldest to newest) AIGS, GIA, and the FGA program at the GIT.
+Within a 2 kilometer radius we have (from Thailand’s oldest to newest) AIGS, GIA, FGA (in GIT), and IGT.

 The Asian Institute of Gemological Sciences (AIGS) was the first gemology laboratory and school in Asia.
 Started by the Ho family in 1978, AIGS first opened its doors to just a handful of Thai and International students.
 In the last 40 years, the school has built a strong reputation for being a leader in Colored Stones education.
 Their 6 month Accredited Gemologist (AG) program consists of four modules (Gem Identification, Synthetic & Treated Gem Identification, Colored Stone Grading and Pricing, and Diamond Grading and Pricing).
 Current prices found here.

 The Gemology Institute of America (GIA) started in 1931 in Los Angeles, California.
 The school and the lab have become world famous for their research and their work with diamonds.
 Having created the Diamond Grading System used by the world over, the GIA education has an especially strong Diamonds program, reputed to be the best in the world.
 They opened up their Bangkok branch in 1993 and have been providing gemological education to Asia ever since.
 Their 6 month Graduate Gemologist (GG) program consists of two sections (Colored Stones and Diamonds).
 Current prices found here.